 Visit Yamagata Prefecture, in Japan's Tohoku region, and you'll fall in love.
-Known as "another Japan over the mountains," when the fall leaves in Yamagata start turning colors, this popular tourist destination with its unique culture, food, and natural beauty, truly glows.
+Known as "another Japan over the mountains," when the fall leaves in Yamagata start turning colors, this popular tourist destination truly glows with its unique culture, food, and natural beauty.

-From mid-October to late November, especially in the mountains, the prefecture is dyed with vivid autumn colors.
-People come from all over the country and globe to see the beautiful color-changing leaves.
+Yamagata Prefecture is dyed with vivid autumn colors from mid-October to late November, especially in the mountains.
+People come from all over the country and globe to see the beautiful color-changing foliage.
 But there's also the stunning scenery from the surrounding valleys and mountain paths, plus the famous onsen hot springs, historic shrines and parks, and more!

 Let's look at 10 great spots for fall leaves in Yamagata, where you can enjoy the autumn colors, as well as the best time to see them.